little-bear-labs/aws-utils/packages/appsync-emulator-serverless/README.md

 We aim to support the majority of appsync features (as we use all of them except elastic search).

- - Lambda source (only tested with serverless functions, including Python)
+ - Lambda source (only tested with serverless functions, including Node, Python)
  - DynamoDB source (batch operations, all single table operations, etc.)
  - HTTP(S) source
  - NONE source